 Duax High School Program

-First time Students and teachers must complete an application form with four essay questions concerning their goals and motivations.
+First-time students must complete an application form with essay questions concerning their goals and motivations.
+COMPLETE THE APPLICATION HERE.
 We have been accepting students from 7th to 12th grades and have not rejected anyone who completed the application.
 There are no other prerequisites.
 Students will be accepted into the program in the order their completed application is received.
-If more than 50 applications are received it may not be possible to accommodate the overflow.
+If more than 60 applications are received, it may not be possible to accommodate the overflow.

 Description of Program

 Training is computer intensive.
 The students learn to use state of the art computer programs for amino and nucleic acid sequence analysis of the genomes of all bacteria and eukaryotes.
 The training includes the use of the most heavily used programs for biological analysis on the World Wide Web and a suite of unique programs developed in our laboratory for proteomic and genomic analysis.
 The students mine the data in the gene and protein banks of the world.

 The four major goals of the research are to determine (1) the origin and evolution of the genetic code, (2) the order of evolution of all bacterial species, (3) the nature of evolution of the sequence and function of families of proteins present in all species, and (4) the amino acid residues responsible for substrate specificity in families of enzymes.

 The students are not replicating previous experiments for which the results are already known.
 They are conducting experiments that have never been done before, that challenge basic tenets of structural biology.
 In this way students learn that genuine research demands flexibility, adaptability, creativity and patience.